Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 Install this package with: `pip install satellite_images_nso`

 Be sure you've installed GDAL already on your computer.
-Other python dependencies will install automatically (Fiona>=1.8.13, GDAL>=3.0.4, geopandas>=0.7.0, rasterio>=1.1.3 Shapely>=1.7.0).
+Other python dependencies will install automatically (Fiona>=1.8.13, GDAL>=3.0.4, geopandas>=0.9.0, rasterio>=1.1.3 Shapely>=1.7.0).
+Or look into the requirements.txt file.

 If you don't have gdal installed on your computer or if it doesn't work follow the instruction below.

 ## Install GDAL on Windows
 If you are a Windows user you have to install the GDAL dependency yourself via a wheels.